What If the Appraisal Comes In Low? 6 True Stories About What Buyers Did

 How exactly could an appraisal derail your home purchase?
 Because a mortgage lender typically won’t lend you more than the home is worth, and an appraisal is the method used to determine a home’s value.

-“They want to check their investment,” says Joanne McCoy, an agent in Lincoln, Nebraska, who works with 69% more single-family homes than the average agent in her area.
-“They want to make sure the property has appraised for the right value in case something goes wrong down the road and the bank ends up owning the house.”
+“They want to check their investment,” says Joanne McCoy, an agent in Lincoln, Nebraska, with more than 18 years of experience.
+“They want to make sure the property has appraised for the right value in case something goes wrong down the road, and the bank ends up owning the house.”

 What's your home worth today?